el-tocino/localcroft/README.md

 Move your existing /path/to/mycroft-core/mycroft/tts/mimic2.py to /path/to/mycroft-core/mycroft/tts/default-mimic2.py and then copy this file into its place.

-If you have a .wav file return tool, this could be modified easily to handle pretty much any end point.
+If you have a TTS that does .wav file return, this could be modified easily to handle pretty much any end point.

 See the TTS config bits below for how to configure in your local conf.